gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ## What I've Learned

-CMake has a lot built-in to manage packages, versions, install them at the right place and more.
+CMake has a lot built-in features to manage packages, versions, install them at the right place and more.
 What CMake does not have is a tool to download packages and build them with a config.
 This is my attempt of making that missing tool.

 I also learned that not all project support building with CMake.
 I told you I assumed the recipe?
 Yeah, to use some project I had to wrap them in a CMake project to use them with my package manager.

 ### Quality Of Packages

 Also, there's a lot of projects that uses CMake, but are not `cmake --build . --target install` friendly, or just don't expose a CMake package at all.
 Some exposes a CMake package, but not their version number, so I had to add a `"ignore-version"` option on a dependency, and then upgrading that library was a pain since the package manager would not know it was out of date.

-Relying on CMake is great if everyone uses it correctly.
+Relying on CMake for package management is great only if everyone uses it correctly.

 To use some packages, I simply contributed to some libraries I needed.
-I think it's the best way to get more library with a quality CMake setup: make that quality setup and contribute to make a better world!
-I learned how to make libraries useable with CMake in a better way doing these contributions, and I gained a lot of experiences porting some proejcts too.
+I think it's the best way to get more library with a quality CMake setup: make that quality setup yourself and contribute to make a better world!
+I learned how to make libraries useable with CMake in a better way doing these contributions, and I gained a lot of experiences porting some projects too.

 Some CMake projects require a different syntax for `find_package`.
 A good example of that is SFML, which require components: